Mr11011/CourtCast/README.md

 **CourtCast** is a Flutter app designed to help tennis players determine the best days to play based on real-time weather conditions.
 With AI-driven insights, it provides tailored recommendations for each day, ensuring players are informed about optimal playing conditions.

+The app is built following Flutter Clean Architecture, ensuring the code is well-organized, scalable, and maintainable.
+By separating concerns into distinct layers—such as Presentation, Domain, and Data. it improves testability and makes future enhancements easier to implement.
+This architectural pattern allows for clear separation between the UI and business logic, promoting a robust and flexible development process.

 ### Features 🌟
 - **Real-Time Weather Data**: Displays current and 7-day weather forecasts based on the device’s location. 📱
 - **Smooth UI**: A clean, intuitive interface offering quick access to weather details and tennis playability. 🎾